 The only issue I have with these planters is that they don’t have drainage in the bottom.
 It is totally fine if you put an artificial plant in them, but if you are going to water the plant, you will need drainage.
 If you don’t, your soil and plant will mold.

-There are little divots in the bottom of the planter, drill the holes in these places.
-I just opted for one in the center.
-Do whatever your heart desires!
+There are little divots in the bottom of the planter, you should drill the holes in these places.
+My husband has a library of drill bits, so I was able to find one that worked for us.

 I made three different vinyl decals with my Cricut.
 These are all available as free downloadable SVG files in my freebies library.
 To gain access to the library, please sign up for my email list!
-You will get an email with a link at the bottom.
+You will get an email with a link to the freebies at the bottom.

 You can then upload the files to Cricut Design Space or whatever other vinyl machine cutting program you may use.
 Once uploaded you will need to resize them to be 12.56 inches wide to fit the 3.5 inch Kypon pot from Ikea.
 If you’re using another pot, you can resize them to your heart’s desire!
-Just do circumference = 3.14 * diameter.
-(See, math class DOES matter!!)
+Just remember circumference = 3.14 * diameter.

 Cut and weed your vinyl.
 I think the main piece that is pulled off is gorgeous on its own and could be used for another project!